Skip to product information

 Quantity

-David Gushee is widely regarded as one of his generation’s most significant Christian moral thinkers.
-He earned his PhD in Christian ethics from Union Theological Seminary and serves as Distinguished University Professor of Christian Ethics at Mercer University.
-He is Chair of Christian Social Ethics at Vrije Universiteit (Free University).
-He is the author, co-author, editor, or co-editor of 30 books, including Kingdom Ethics, Defending Democracy from Its Christian Enemies, and most recently, The Moral Teachings of Jesus.
-He lectures and consults globally, regularly speaking to the press and on podcasts, as well as in academic and ecumenical church settings.
+David P. Gushee, widely regarded as one of his generation’s most significant Christian moral thinkers, earned his PhD in Christian ethics from Union Theological Seminary and serves as Distinguished University Professor of Christian Ethics at Mercer University as well as Chair in Christian Social Ethics at Vrije Universiteit (Free University), Amsterdam.

 ALSO OF INTEREST